Kublai Khan's campaigns: Campaigns against Song dynasty

 Mongol warrior on horseback, preparing a mounted archery shot.

 The campaign for Kublai Khan to conquer southern China under the Southern Song dynasty were specified under the years between 1266 and 1276.
 This included the declaration of Kublai Khan as the new emperor of China in the year 1271 This was the start of the Yuan dynasty that was a rule incorporated with elements of both Han and Mongol influences.
 After successfully eliminating all resistance to the new Yuan dynasty, Kublai Khan wanted to expand his empire by attacking Japan and built around 300-600 vessels in preparation for the assault on Japan.

 Campaigns against Japan

 Kublai Khan's armada in 1274 made a tactical mistake by sailing into open seas that became targets for the Japanese cannons.
-Suffering heavy losses, the remaining fleet retreated and prepared for next assault again on 1281.
-Again on 1281, the Japanese samurais were more than prepared to hold off an invasion attempt by the Kublai Khan's fleet, and which they did so with great success.
+Suffering heavy losses, the remaining fleet retreated and prepared for the next invasion.
+Again on 1281, the Japanese samurais were more than prepared to hold off an invasion attempt by Kublai Khan's fleet, and which they did so with great success.
 Even though the campaign failed in the end due to stiff Japanese resistance, Kublai Khan's campaigns saw the development of gunpowder as a form of weaponry.